 After the funeral Turgut drove me to the house in Urla where the Nobel winning Greek poet George Seferis spent his summers as a child.
 It is a nice old building well preserved, which now functions as a very attractive small hotel.
 The owners very proudly showed us a number of Seferis paraphernalia.
 Too bad that my camera was not working.
 This visit had a personal significance for me because I am not only a lover of Seferis’ poetry but also had the privilege of meeting him several times in his small house in Glyfada, enclosed by an enchanting lush garden, as he was my father’s friend.

-Back on New Life most of the work has been completed and although everyone is very tired we run a few tests.
-The Link-20 monitor is working like a charm and all the cables have been installed correctly and according to my diagram.
+Back on New Life most of the work had been completed and although everyone was very tired we ran a few tests.
+The Link-20 monitor was working like a charm and all the cables had been installed correctly and according to my diagram.
 It was too late though to test the new alternators, this test will have to wait for tomorrow morning.
 All of the installation crew—Karaman, Seref (the New Life deckhand), Turgut, and I—had a celebratory dinner in a pleasant waterfront restaurant in Dalyan.
-Karaman is very pleased to have completed the work because tomorrow he is crewing in a sailing race.
+Karaman was very pleased to have completed the work because tomorrow he will be crewing in a sailing race.